Analysis | Okay, let’s talk about Trump for House speaker

-This idea — we’re obliged to note that one needn’t be a House member to be elected speaker — has cropped up infrequently over the course of the last year.
+This idea — we’re obliged to note that one needn’t be a House member to be elected speaker — has cropped up infrequently in the past year.
 Stephen K. Bannon appears to have been the first to raise it in February, followed by Trump giving a characteristic we’ll-see-what-happens response.
 Despite Trump’s own comments, Trump aide Jason Miller poured cold water on the idea in June, saying Trump “has zero desire to be speaker.”

-But Trump keeps being noncommittal, and allies like Gaetz, Bannon, Mark Meadows and Matt Schlapp keep playing into the idea, for one reason or another.
+But Trump keeps being noncommittal, and allies such as Gaetz, Bannon, Mark Meadows and Matt Schlapp keep playing into the idea, for one reason or another.
 House Minority Leader Kevin McCarthy (R-Calif.) — the would-be speaker himself — raised eyebrows last month by appearing to say of Trump, “He tells me he wants to be speaker, and I think he should be president.”

 McCarthy’s staff stated that McCarthy had misspoken and that he meant Trump said he wanted McCarthy to be speaker.
 If you watch the video, McCarthy does seem to trip over his words and maybe attempt a “me” between “he wants” and “to.”